T-TonyLiang/today-i-learned/cs247/notes.md

 ### rvalues
 > Every C++ expression is either an lvalue or an rvalue.
 An lvalue refers to an object that persists beyond a single expression.
 You can think of an lvalue as an object that has a name.
 All variables, including nonmodifiable (const) variables, are lvalues.
 An rvalue is a temporary value that does not persist beyond the expression that uses it.

+### Why do we need destructors?
+  - if an object requires resources
+  - may want a destructor for other purposes eg. logging
+  - virtual destructor to ensure inherited objects will implement one
+  - `virtual ~MyClass() = defualt`

+### Copy and Swap
+Goal: provide a "safe" copy ie. if we run out of heap space, the original object is left unchanged.
+  1) make deep copy of RHS in temporary local object (temp)
+  2) swap info between LHS(this) and temp
+  3) temp's destruction cleans up original data